| Half square

 When using Thangles, cut fabric strips 1/2"

 larger than the finished size of the HST unit.
-Layer two fabrics right
+Layer two

 sides together, lay paper strip on top, pin together.
-Then you stitch on
+Then

 the dotted lines, cut apart on the solid lines.